HYBRID FIBER STRUCTURES FOR ARCHITECTURE

 Where improbable ideas become physical structures.

-Architecture begins with imagination.
-With a sketch that captures a gesture — long before anyone knows how it will stand, what it will be made of, or whether it can even be built.
+long before anyone knows how it will stand, what it will be made of, or whether it can even be built.
 That moment is not naive.
 It is the clearest the idea will ever be.

 Somewhere between that clarity and execution, the idea dies.
 Not because it was technically impossible.
 Not because the budget ran out.
 But because no one entered the conversation early enough to understand what was actually being asked — and what it would take to protect it.